DraftShift/StealthChanger/wiki/Calibration.md

 5. Manually remove T0 and place T1 in its place
 6. Do a paper test as normal
-7. Once done run `M114` and copy the Z value into `[tool T1]` `gcode_z_offset` Move Z a little higher (~30 is fine).
-This is so you have room to change toolheads.
+7. Once done run `M114` and copy the Z value into `[tool T1]` `gcode_z_offset`
 8. Repeat from step 4 for all tools
 9. Restart Klipper